Chris4472/URLShortener/README.md

 # URLShortener
  Small project to create a URL shortener

-The project can be hosted using WAMP locally.
-The following MySQL script must be run to create the database and table, this can be done using MySQL Workbench.
+I used WAMP to locally host the project and MySql Workbench for the database.
+The below MySQL script must be run to create the database and table.

+Versions
+WAMP  - 3.3.1
+PHP   - 8.2.3
+MySQL - 5.7.31

 CREATE DATABASE url_shorterner;